 The Four Moves Of Being Heard

 Move 3.
 Add

-Continue until Speaker feels heard, then the Listener becomes the Speaker.
+Continue until the Speaker feels heard, and then the Listener becomes the Speaker.

-C. The Listener saves their insights, explanations, etc. until it is there turn to be the Speaker.
+C. The Listener saves their insights, explanations, etc. until they become the Speaker.

+The Four Moves Of Being Heard